hashicorp/vagrant/website/source/docs/boxes/base.html.md

 To test the box, pretend you are a new user of Vagrant and give it a shot:

 ```
-$ vagrant box add my-box /path/to/the/new.box
+$ vagrant box add --name my-box /path/to/the/new.box
 ...
 $ vagrant init my-box
 ...